First time enrolment

 When should I come into the University?

-- Information sessions on all the Arts disciplines
+- Lecture sessions on all the Arts disciplines

 - Information sessions on concurrent diplomas

 - Information sessions on course structure

 - Small group appointments with student advisors of the Arts Student Centre throughout the week